 The Annapurna Circuit trek is an incredibly varied and exciting high-altitude trek.
 Located in Nepal’s central Himalayas, the Annapurna region boasts some of the world’s highest mountains, including Annapurna I, the seventh highest peak in the world.

-On the Annapurna trek we hike deep into the Himalayas.
-We wind our way up steep, forested valleys and canyons, walk narrow paths that snake round the sides of mountains, visit an ice lake, and cross a bleak summit pass.
+On the Annapurna trek, we hike deep into the Himalayas.
+We wind our way up steep, forested valleys and canyons, walk narrow paths that snake around the sides of mountains, visit an ice lake, and cross a bleak summit pass.
 The higher we climb, the fiercer the weather, with strong winds and temperatures that drop below freezing at night.

 During the trek we overnight in traditional villages that grow smaller and more modest the higher we climb.
 In the evenings we gather together in heated communal dining rooms for warm meals of local cuisine and chitchat with fellow trekkers from all around the world.

 Another aspect of the Annapurna circuit trip that takes a few days – and is plenty of fun – is road-tripping there and back.
 We drive for a couple of days through the lush countryside from Kathmandu, Nepal’s capital city, westward to reach the start of the Annapurna trek route.
 Then, at the trek’s end, which leaves us in a particularly remote and desolate part of the Himalayas, we fly through a massive gorge known as Kali Gandaki to reach Pokhara.
 Our small airplane is dwarfed during the flight by the mountains rising up around us.
 We spend a night in Pokhara, which is a beautiful lakeside city surrounded by mountains that are a popular tourist destination with both locals and international visitors.
 And then, finally, we wind our way back to Kathmandu.